Christian Church of West Liberty

 Today, Morgan County remains a close-knit community with a mix of rural and small-town charm.
 It boasts beautiful natural landscapes, including the Daniel Boone National Forest and the Licking River.
 The county continues to face economic hardships but remains resilient as its residents work towards revitalizing and diversifying the local economy.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Morgan County, Kentucky.
+This timeline provides a condensed summary of the historical journey of Morgan County, Kentucky.

 • 1807 - Morgan County is established from parts of Floyd and Bath counties.